Trend Micro reflects on one year of success after TippingPoint acquisition

 The company also fused TippingPoint's next-generation IPS with Deep Discovery's threat protection technology to build a better Network Defence solution.

-TippingPoint was also the first standalone NGIPS to deliver up to 100 Gbps inspection for high performance data centres and enterprise network.
+TippingPoint was also the first standalone NGIPS to deliver up to 100 Gbps inspection for high performance data centers and enterprise network.
 Machine learning capabilities were also added in February, and there are now 16 new patents related to its application to security intelligence.

 Trend Micro is also working with DVLabs and the Zero Day Initiative bug bounty program to find early insight into undisclosed vulnerabilities.